The education of

 scholarship or grant.

-Students who win a scholarship prize in a contest
+Students who win a scholarship prize in a

-is designated to be used for educational purposes only.
+the prize is designated to be used for educational purposes only.

 Student Loan Interest Deduction